-Scandinavia House has a list of preferred caterers including Smörgås Chef which manages a full service restaurant on our main floor.
+The preferred caterer at Scandinavia House is Björk Café and Bistro which manages a full-service restaurant on our main floor.
 For information on other caterers please contact the Scandinavia House Manager by calling 212-847-9719.

 Rooms and Facilities

 Victor Borge Hall, a 168-seat auditorium, is perfect for business, press, and scholarly meetings as well as symposia, lectures, films, and concerts.
-The hall is equipped with digital projection capability and both wireless internet access and hardwired internet access.
+The hall is equipped with digital projection capability, live streaming and recording facilities and both wireless internet access and hardwired internet access.

 A small gallery adjacent to the room is ideal for displays and check-in.
-At this time we do not advise using it for receptions.
 A green room is accessible from the stage for entrance and exit for performers and presenters.

 Scandinavia House can provide up to 18 rectangular tables at no price.
 The staff is happy to facilitate the rental of table linens; for the purposes of our frequent disinfecting processes at this time, however, we suggest using bare tabletops.

-The F. Donald Kenney Reception Area and Taplin Café, a 2,200 square foot space located on the main level of Scandinavia House overlooking Park Avenue, houses Smörgås Chef restaurant.
-It can currently accommodate up to 40 people for a standing reception with social distancing.
-When allowed by New York guidelines, it will be able to accommodate 35 to 40 people at a seated function.
-The cafe is generally open to the public; however, for a private function, arrangements for a buyout can be made.
+The F. Donald Kenney Reception Area and Taplin Café, a 2,200-square-foot space located on the main level of Scandinavia House overlooking Park Avenue, houses Björk Cafe & Bistro.
+It accommodates up to 70.
+The cafe is open to the public; however, for a private function, arrangements for a buyout can be made.